Resolution coverage

 Resolution fidelity

 - Degraded (direct-only) — only your direct dependencies were resolved, because a required lockfile is missing.
+Direct-dependency findings still surface; only the transitive tail is absent.
 This is the state to fix.

 Coverage warnings

 commit a lockfile or fix the manifest.
-A zero dependencies anomaly is an
+The infrastructure variant of

 Why findings don’t vanish on a failed scan